marcusfrdk/linux-magic-mouse/README.md

-# Apple Magic Mouse 1/2 Support for Linux
+# Ubuntu 18.04 Magic Mouse 1 and 2 Support
-I have used Ubuntu Desktop as my primary OS for some time with my Mac as my secondary OS, hence the Magic Mouse.
-I realized Linux doesn't natively support the scroll function on the Magic Mouse so I gathered the information I could find online and created my own script to support the Magic Mouse.
+I've been using Ubuntu Desktop as my primary OS for some time.
+And the mouse I've been using has been the Apple Magic Mouse 2, which Ubuntu does not natively support.
+I gathered as much information as I could and created this script to solve that problem.

-## Precautions
+## Requirements
-In order to use this command, you have to know the MAC-address of your device(s) (If you are using more than one bluetooth device), since this script will reboot the bluetooth module on your device and connect to your device(s).
-The script needs to be in sudo since bluetoothctl requires sudo priviliges.
+- The device(s) MAC-address
+- Apple Magic Mouse 1 or 2
+- Ubuntu 18.04 (Maybe 20.04?)

-## Installation
+## How to use
-The script is simple, copy the code blow (or download the *scroll.sh* file from this repo and replace with your devices MAC-address) and paste it in a a BASH-file (.sh extension).
+**1. Download or copy the scroll.sh file**<br/>
+**2. Run the following commands:**
 ```
-/etc/init.d/bluetooth stop
-/etc/init.d/bluetooth start
-sleep 3s
-echo 'connect [MAC-ADDRESS GOES HERE]' | bluetoothctl
-sleep 5s
-modprobe -r hid-magicmouse
-modprobe hid-magicmouse emulate_scroll_wheel=Y emulate_3button=Y middle_click_3finger=Y scroll_acceleration=Y scroll_speed=12
+$ chmod +x ./scroll.sh
+$ sudo ./scroll.sh # sudo is required to access the bluetooth.service
 ```
+**3. Adding multiple devices (optional):**<br/>

-If you have more devices connected, add the following code after the ECHO command as following:
+In order to add multiple devices add the following code after line 4 (repeat for each connected bluetooth device):
 ```
-...
 sleep 1s
-echo 'connect *[ANOTHER MAC-ADDRESS]*' | bluetoothctl
+echo 'connect MAC-ADDRESS-OF-DEVICE' | bluetoothctl
 sleep 5s
 ```

-*This can be repeated as many times as you want for as many devices as you have*

-**Note that this script worked for me on Ubuntu 18.04 and may not work for you.
-The script should work without any additional packages.
-If this does not work, feel free to contact me and I can try to help you out.**

-## Recommendation and best practices
-1. Add script to **user's root folder** (*~/scroll.sh*)
+If you are using multiple bluetooth devices, add each separate device to the script.
+Since the script will disconnect all current devices.

+## Personal Best Practices
-2. Add an alias for the script, so you only have to write a word in the terminal and the script runs.
-If you use bash, add an alias to the **.bashrc** file.
-Example: *alias scroll='sudo ~/scroll.sh'*
+- Adding a simple alias for the script like **alias scroll='/path/to/script/scroll.sh'** to the **.bashrc** file.
+- Place the file in the user's root folder **~/scroll.sh**.
-3. Add the script to a cron-job, preferably on boot with the **crontab -e** command.
-Add **@reboot PATH/TO/SCRIPT**
+- Add the script to a cron-job, preferably on boot with the **crontab -e** command.
+Add **@reboot PATH/TO/SCRIPT** to the bottom of the script.

-**By doing this it will feel like the mouse is natively supported by the os.**

-Hope this helps you!
-If not, contact me and tell me what's wrong and I might be able to help you.